wa-development/134203df/README.md

 - Project Name: This should simply be the name of the project
 - Start Date: Start date of the project
 - End Date: End date of the project
-- Employees: A comma-seperated list of the employees First name and Surnames that was involved in the project.
+- Employees: A comma-seperated list of the employees first name and surname that was involved in the project.
 - Cost: Cost of the project

 #### 2.2 Note: Be sure to include projects that also do not have any employees.